magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 Likely, most of the CLJ/CLJS open source libraries are hosted on [github](https://github.com/) which offers an amazing support for collaboration and social coding.
-Even if few CLJ/CLJS libraries have an extensive documentation and/or an associated mailing-list for submitting doubts and questions, every CLJ/CLJS library hosted on github is supported by an articulated, although easy, issue and version control management systems.
+Even if few CLJ/CLJS libraries have extensive documentation and/or an associated mailing-list for submitting doubts and questions, every CLJ/CLJS library hosted on github is supported by an articulated, although easy, issue and version control management systems.
 Those two systems help a lot in